Preserving Italian American Heritage

 Latest Stories

-Sicilian Last Names: Meanings, Origins & the 3,000 Years of Conquest Behind Them
+Sicilian Last Names: Meanings, Origins & 3,000 Years

 What your Sicilian surname reveals — 3,000 years of conquest in the 20 most common names, the La/Lo/Li article names, and the Albanian layer most guides miss.